TejashriAT/5-in-a-Row/README.md

  - On each turn, the client displays the state of the board and prompts the corresponding player for input or displays that it’s waiting for the other player’s input *It’s your turn (Player's Name), please enter column (1-9):*
- - The client receives the input from the player from the standard input (stdin).
+ - The client receives the input from the player from the standard input.
  - The client displays when the game is over, and the name of the winner.

 ## Assumptions & Limitations
-~ There is option two choose from only 2 colors either Red or Blue ~ Board of size dimension 6x9 (Rows x Columns)
+- There is option to choose from only 2 colors either Red or Blue.
+- Board of size dimension 6x9 (Rows x Columns).

 ## Author
-- Tejashri Gunde - Developer/Reviewer
+- Tejashri Gunde - Developer/Author